amagnasco/xwpe/README.md

 From then on xwpe/xwe/wpe/we will be installed in /usr/local/bin.
 If you don't have X11, only wpe/we will be installed.

 Should you want to check the result, do a `make check`.
+This will execute the testprograms running from the framework `check`.

 REMARK: